 Quick filtering works very well by making use of the quick key combination (Ctrl + Alt + R).

-It may be that so called prefilters are present.
+Prefilters might be present.
 These are pre-defined filters created by the designer that can be selected with one mouse click without having to manually set up the filter conditions.
+See Prefilters.

 Prefilter in the toolbar

-Prefilters can be classified in groups.
-It is an option within a group that prefilters exclude each other.
-This means that when a prefilter is enabled the current prefilter in the group is disabled.
-This depends on the choice of the designer.
+Prefilters can be classified in prefilter groups.
+You can specify in the prefilter group settings that prefilters should exclude each other.
+This means that when a prefilter is enabled, each other prefilter in the group is disabled.
+See Prefilter groups.